 The validity of the Common Shares will be passed upon for the Company by Lippenberger, Thompson, Welch & Soroko LLP, San Francisco, California.
-A member of Lippenberger, Thompson, Welch & Soroko LLP owns options to purchase 10,000 Common Shares.
+A member of Lippenberger, Thompson,

 EXPERTS

 The financial statements of BioTime, Inc. as of June 30, 1994 and 1995 and for each of the three fiscal years in the period ended June 30, 1995 included in this Prospectus have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report (which express an unqualified opinion and includes an explanatory paragraph related to the development stage of the Company's operations) included herein and has been so included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.